atlassian/data-center-helm-charts/docs/docs/containers/JIRA.md

   in the `proxiesHeader` value.
 By adding a list of Internal Proxies, Confluence will remove the load balancers' IP addresses from Confluence's view of the incoming connection.
-This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection, requiring re-approval of Agents.
+This could be desired in a clustered load balancer architecture where the load balancer address changes depending on which node proxies the connection.
   If not specified, no internal proxies will be trusted.

 The following Tomcat/Catalina options are also supported.
 For more information,